gevuong/EventListenr/README.md

 * Secure user accounts with front-end user authentication using BCrypt
 ![Session Form](docs/images/session_form_rev1.gif)

 * Implement `AuthRoute` to ensure user cannot visit `/#/login` and `/#/signup` if user is already signed in, and a `ProtectedRoute` to redirect user to `/#/login` page if user wants to create, bookmark, or register to an event.
-Auth and Protected functions are presentational components, so a connect() method provided by React Redux is used to create a container component to connect these two components to Redux.
+Auth and Protected functions are presentational components, so a connect() method provided by React Redux library is used to create a container component to connect these two components to Redux.
+This allows the use of Auth and ProtectedRoute to be implemented in other React components.
 ![Front End Auth](docs/images/front_end_auth.png)
 ![Front End Auth](docs/images/auth_route.png)